graphite-project/graphite-web/docs/url-api.rst

 vtitle
 ------
 Labels the y-axis with vertical text.
-If omitted, no y-axis labe is displayed.
+If omitted, no y-axis label is displayed.

 Example: